Suppan/Delta-Mix/README.md

 # **DeltaMix**

-Application for basic mixing and edit of sound samples
+Application for basic mixing of sound samples

 ## Download